yonchu/zsh-vcs-prompt/README.md

 ### Python or Shell scripts?

 By default uses the python script (lib/gitstatus-fast.py).
-But if don't use python script, you can use only shell script.
+But if you don't want to use the python script, you can use only shell scripts.
 In that case, you should have in ```~/.zshrc```:

 ```bash
 ZSH_VCS_PROMPT_USING_PYTHON='false'
 ```

+The shell scripts is more portable than python scripts (as it has no dependencies).
+However, the python script runs a little faster than the shell scripts.
+If the python script is not available, it works on shell scripts without the python script automatically.
+Therefore, you apply the above only when you want to use explicitly shell scripts.

 ### Use on bash

 The ``zsh-vcs-prompt`` can also be used on ``bash``.